Faimubarak/Consulting_WebSite_Django/README.md

   * the advisors can add post to sha experience
  ## ask for Consulting
   * add new Consulting for defulat user and view the Consulting
-  * the only one who can replay for Consulting is the advisors
+  * add comments and reply for Consulting
  # thank you for visiting
  my name is fai mubarak and im django devloper